DYNAMIC PRICING

 Yes, as long as the listed prices are accurate and there is no illegal discrimination—for example, based on ethnic origin.
 Price discrimination based on purchasing patterns is legal, but it remains ethically controversial.

-It's more complicated than online, mainly because of paper labels.
+.
 Electronic shelf labels (ESLs), however, make it possible.
-They're not yet widespread in France, but they're gaining ground.
+This technology is still not very widespread in France, but it is gaining ground.

 No. Maintain human oversight of strategic products, such as KVI or new product launches, and set minimum and maximum price limits to prevent algorithmic drift.